alexyshi/Berkeley-FREE-data-repository/Stockton/ReadMe.txt

-Data for area of Stockton, California
+Data for area of Stockton, California available as shapefiles (for use in GIS)